-The inspectors visited the prison for a full inspection in June 2015.
-In his report the inspector said in his report:
+The inspectors visited the prison for an inspection in Jaunary 2021 In his report the inspector said in his report:

 HM Chief Inspector of Prisons

-To read the full report go to the Ministry of Justice web site
+To read the full report go to the Ministry of Justice web site, just follow the limks below.This section contains the reports for Lowdham Grange from 2004 until present:

 - HMP Lowdham Grange (PDF, 778.10 kB), Report on an unannounced inspection of HMP Lowdham Grange (15 – 26 June 2015)